-He is a multiple winner at the British Track Championships, UEC European Track Championships and UCI World Track Championships.
+Marlon competed both the road and track from 1994 to 2014.
+He achieved multiple victories at prestigious events including the British Track Championships, UEC European Track Championships, and the UCI World Track Championships.

-Marlon's international research on the history of cycling and particularly the involvement and lives of elite and professional Black champion cyclists over the last 100 years is respected as world leading interdisciplinary research in methodological design and analysis through arts and humanities and multiple social scientific theories.
+Marlon's international research on the history of cycling, particularly focusing on the involvement and lives of elite and professional Black champion cyclists over the last century, is recognized as world-leading interdisciplinary research.
+His work employs a robust methodological design and analysis through arts and humanities, alongside various social scientific theories.

-Marlon has shared his groundbreaking work across the world for leading networks including the British Society of Sports History (BSSH) and the North American Society for Sport History (NASSH) in the UK, the USA, Germany, Austria, Australia, Canada, South Africa, and via multiple publications in multiple formats and via multiple television broadcasts including The BBC, Eurosport, and ITV Tour de France coverage (see below).
-He has reviewed articles and written for various international research journals including Sport in Society and Sport in History, and his research and written work has featured in national and international publications such as The Daily Telegraph, The Conversation, The Voice, Velonews, Bicycling, Cycling Weekly, Procycling Magazine.
+Marlon has disseminated his groundbreaking research globally to prominent networks, including the British Society of Sports History (BSSH) and the North American Society for Sport History (NASSH), covering countries such as the UK, USA, Germany, Austria, Australia, Canada, South Africa, Ghana, Rwanda, Uganda, The Gambia, Sierra Leone and Nepal.
+He has shared his insights through various publications and formats, including multiple television broadcasts on platforms like The BBC, Eurosport, and ITV during the Tour de France (see below).
+Additionally, he has contributed to and reviewed articles for various international research journals, including Sport in Society and Sport in History.
+His scholarly work has also been featured in esteemed national and international publications such as The Daily Telegraph, The Conversation, The Voice, Velonews, Bicycling, Cycling Weekly, and Procycling Magazine.

-Ex-international cyclist Marlon Lee Moncrieffe examines how the cycling industry is tackling racism within the sport today.
-By interviewing key players in professional cycling, he considers its present and future in light of the Black Lives Matter protests.
+Ex-international cyclist Marlon Lee Moncrieffe critically examines how the cycling industry is addressing racism within the sport today.
+By interviewing key players in professional cycling, he explores its current state and future prospects in the context of the Black Lives Matter protests.

-Gathering evidence and interviews from the USA, Europe and the African continent – the book features the voices of elite and professional riders, commentators, grassroots riders and activists.
+Gathering evidence and interviews from the USA, Europe, and Africa, this book amplifies the voices of elite and professional riders, commentators, grassroots cyclists, and activists.

-Moncrieffe asks pertinent questions: What transformations, if any, towards race equity and equality in ethnic representation are we witnessing in the world of cycling – and particularly at the highest levels of the sport?
-What has been the force of the new Black Cyclones (Black cyclists) in disrupting the white narrative norms of power in the sport and for challenging the status quo?
+Moncrieffe poses crucial questions: What transformations, if any, are we witnessing regarding race equity and equality in ethnic representation in the cycling world, particularly at the highest levels?
+How have the new Black Cyclones (Black cyclists) disrupted the prevailing white narrative and challenged the status quo in the sport?

-Each chapter takes a different recent pivotal event that highlighted racial issues in cycling, examines how it changes our understanding of Black cyclists within the industry and asks what has changed since.
+Each chapter delves into a recent pivotal event that has brought racial issues in cycling to the forefront, examining how these moments reshape our understanding of Black cyclists within the industry and what changes have taken place since.

 Contents: